Miettine/ClassicCarChain/README.md

 Once the contract is deployed, copy its address.

-### 4. Start Meteor

-Using the command line, navigate into the folder Meteor/ClassicCarChain/ in this repository.
-Start meteor with the 'meteor' -command.

-### 5. Open the app in a web browser
+### 5. Navigate to the instance of the contract

-In a web-browser, go to the address http://localhost:3000/[address]/contract/ Paste your contract address into '[address]'.
+In the web-browser, go to the address http://localhost:3000/[address]/contract/ Paste your contract address into '[address]'.

 ### 6. Enjoy!